Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While a 250-pound weight capacity isn’t the largest from our guide, we think it’s a great starter option for a home office where that chair won’t see the kind of consistent use that a workplace office chair might experience.
 As is standard, you’ll get built-in lumbar support and a tilt-lock feature.
 This chair can be rocked up to 125 degrees or locked in place for added stability.
 You’ll get four inches of seat height adjustment from 35.43 to 39.17 inches.
 The pneumatic gas lift makes raising or lowering the chair a breeze.
 And as is standard for many ergonomic office chairs, you’ll get a breathable mesh back and a padded seat for added comfort if you do find yourself working for longer periods.
 For your office, you will also love the low-profile black finish on the best ergonomic kneeling chair that makes it perfect for professional use.

 Whether you’re working for long hours or just popping into your home office for an hour or two, ergonomic support is essential to minimize the risk of lower back pain or even neck pain.
 To create our guide for the best ergonomic office chairs, we focused on the following key features — seat height, lumbar support, adjustability, materials, and additional features.
+For maximum comfort, you will want a very comfortable seat for your body shape but don’t forget about peace of mind.
+Make sure your chair has a great warranty as well, some high-end office chairs will come with a 12-year warranty.

 All of the chairs in our guide featured seat height adjustments and lumbar support.
 But whereas most chairs featured fixed lumbar support, four of our chairs included either a responsive design that automatically adjusted to your movements or a lumbar support knob to raise or reduce the amount of lumbar support.
 Likewise, seat height adjustments are standard on ergonomic chairs, but you’ll need to be mindful of the adjustment range so that it’s compatible with your height.